S1ntax3rror/LinuxTaskManager/README.md

 After that navigate to the c-daemon folder and start the server with this command:
 - ./http_server

 The last step is to launch the frontend.
-To do this navigate to the package java-service and make sure that you have mvn installed on your machine.
+To do this you need to navigate to the package java-service and make sure that you have mvn installed on your machine.
 Then run following command in the terminal:

 - mvn spring-boot:run -Dspring-boot.run.profiles=api